 When I’m working with beginner climbers, my go-to spots are Dixon Lake and Mission Trails.
-These areas are perfect for teaching TR skills and drilling the fundamentals.
+These areas are both close to San Diego and ideal for intro rock climbing lessons like teaching TR skills and drilling the fundamentals.

-Dixon Lake has been a popular outcrop since the 70s, in no small part to its 2-minute approach from the car park.
-While the wear and tear is notable, the cracks and faces that have remained clean offer perfect training grounds for aspiring rock climbers.
-Unfortunately, Dixon Lake doesn’t take more than 20 people, so it works on a first-come, first-served basis.
-Sometimes we strike out.
+Dixon Lake has been a popular outcrop since the 70s, in no small part to its 2-minute approach from the parking.
+While the wear and tear is notable, the cracks and faces that have remained clean offer prime training grounds for aspiring rock climbers.
+Unfortunately, Dixon Lake doesn’t take more than 20 people, and works on a first-come, first-served basis.
+Sometimes you’ll strike out here.

-In contrast, the brilliant Mission Trails is one of the largest urban parks in the country and you’ll always find a space here.
-Plus it’s just a 20-minute drive from downtown.
+In contrast, the brilliant Mission Trails is one of the largest urban parks in the country and it’s just a 20-minute drive from downtown.

 The granite is the smooth, slippery kind that does wonders for your footwork.
-Around half of the climbs are trad or mixed, but even on trad routes most anchors are bolted, which means a quick setup for us guides and those wanting to toprope.
-Another plus is that you can reach the top from the backside.
+Around half of the climbs are trad or mixed, but most anchors are bolted which means a quick setup for us guides and those wanting to toprope.
+Another plus is that the top is accessible from the backside.
 With tons of climbing between 5.4 and 5.9, no crag in San Diego lets you knock off as many routes in a single day.

-So about that heat.
-Since Mission Trails faces west it gets a lot of morning shade, making this a very popular year-round climbing destination.
+Now about that San Diego heat.
+Since Mission Trails faces west it gets a lot of morning shade, which makes this a great year-round climbing destination.

 The Finest Bouldering This Side of Joshua Tree

-Personally, I’m more into longer climbs and technical ropework, but I love bouldering for a quick, intense session.
-Located right next to Mission Trails, Santee Boulders is another classic spot.
+Personally, I’m more into long routes and technical ropework, but I love bouldering for a quick, intense session.
+Located right next to Mission Trails, Santee Boulders is another classic San Diego rock climbing spot.
 Well known for its thin slab faces and mantels, Santee also features challenging cracks that are well worth the try.
-I love coming here for an afternoon session to practice my footwork, balance and crimp strength.
-Because it’s so easily accessible, a trip to Santee feels like going to the gym—put in a good workout and you’re back home before you know it.
+Because it’s so accessible, a trip to Santee feels like going to the gym—put in a workout and you’re back home before you know it.

 Props to Santee, but hands down the best bouldering in San Diego is on Mount Woodson.
-Trust me, it’s well worth the 40-minute drive to Ramona.
-Thousands of boulders of all sizes, many of them just tall enough for rope climbing (but doable with pads), spread out as far as the eye can see.
-It’s easy to get lost among the countless rocks peppering the mountainside amid large bushes and chaparral.
+Trust me, it’s worth the 40-minute drive to Ramona.
+Here you’ll find thousands of boulders of all sizes, many of them just tall enough for rope climbing (but doable with pads), spread out as far as the eye can see.
+It’s easy to get lost among the countless rocks peppering the mountainside jostled between large bushes and chaparral.

 The high-quality monzogranite, similar to what’s found in Joshua Tree, feels great on the hands and is filled with perfectly sized cracks.
-You won’t find too many high-end boulder problems here, but you could climb these sheer, egg-shaped rocks forever and never get bored.
-One of the famous routes is Robbins Crack (5.10a), named after Royal Robbins, a legend of the sport.
-Mother Superior (5.11+) is a very difficult, overhanging off-width test piece.
-And if you cast your gaze upwards, you can make out Uncertainty Principle’s (5.11c) sharp contours jutting into the sky.
+You won’t find too many high-end problems here, but you could climb these sheer, egg-shaped rocks forever and never get bored.
+One of the famous routes is Robbins Crack (5.10a), named after Royal Robbins, a legend of the sport, while Mother Superior (5.11+) is a very difficult, overhanging off-width test piece.
+If you cast your gaze upwards from there, you can make out Uncertainty Principle’s (5.11c) sharp contours jutting into the sky.
 This tried-and-true classic is revered.

 Notable Climbing Destinations For a Day Trip

-No list of SoCal climbing spots would be complete without Joshua Tree.
-If you’re in the mood for a road trip, JTree’s just a three-hour drive from San Diego.
-The short climbs and the grippy monzogranite rock make this national park an inviting option, but be prepared to get your ass kicked the first time you come.
+No list of SoCal climbing spots would be complete without the climbing in Joshua Tree.
+If you’re in the mood for a road trip, JTree’s just a three-hour drive from San Diego and offers some of the best outdoor rock climbing in the country.
+The short routes and the grippy monzogranite make this national park an inviting option, and due to the intricate footwork required, hundreds of climbers choose to learn lead climbing at Joshua Tree every year.
+But be prepared to get your ass kicked the first time you come.

-Regardless of the grades, climbing here requires intricate movement that you can barely train anywhere else.
-There’s a lot of chimneys, maneuvering around corners, and seemingly impossible slab that you somehow stick because the friction is just that good.
-The thousands of routes and boulder problems make Joshua Tree truly a world-class climbing destination.
+Regardless of the grades, climbing here requires intricate movement that you can really train anywhere else.
+There’s a lot of chimneys, maneuvering around corners, and seemingly impossible slab that you somehow stick to because the friction is just that good.
+The thousands of routes and boulder problems make Joshua Tree a world-class climbing destination.

 Nestled in a high mountain valley in the San Jacinto Mountains, Idyllwild is an unincorporated community famous for three things: its mountain resort; the incumbent mayor, Max II, a golden retriever; and two granite rock formations flanking the valley.

 Right across the valley we have Tahquitz’s smaller brother, an outcrop called Suicide Rock.
-The high-quality white granite has been sculpted and polished by the elements into an amazing surface for climbing.
+The high-quality white granite has been sculpted and polished by the elements into an multi-pitch haven.

-When it gets really, really hot here in San Diego, we’ve got two options: flings ourselves into the ocean or head to Idyllwild.
-If you ask me, don’t choose: do both.
+Even though San Diego is often rated as a top-ten best climate in the U.S., it still gets really, really hot here.
+When it does, we’ve got two options: flings ourselves into the ocean or drive 2.5-hours to Idyllwild.
+If you ask me, do both!

-Tips for Enjoying The Full-on San Diego Experience
+Tips for Enjoying The Full-on San Diego Climbing Experience